pbk0/toolcraft/.github/pull_request_template.md

 ## Description

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
+Brief description of the changes made:

 Fixes # (issue)

-## Type of change
+## Type of Change

-Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change
-- [ ] This change requires a documentation update
+- [ ] Documentation update

-## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.

-- [ ] Test A
-- [ ] Test B

-## Checklist:
+## Checklist

-- [ ] My code follows the style guidelines of this project
+- [ ] Code follows project style guidelines
-- [ ] I have performed a self-review of my own code
+- [ ] Self-reviewed my code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] Added/updated tests as needed
-- [ ] I have made corresponding changes to the documentation
+- [ ] Updated documentation if required
-- [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] All tests pass locally
-- [ ] Any dependent changes have been merged and published in downstream modules

 ## Contributor License Agreement

+**🚨 IMPORTANT**: All contributors must sign our CLA before contributions can be accepted.

-- [ ] I have read and agree to the [Contributor License Agreement (CLA)](https://github.com/SpikingNeurons/toolcraft/blob/main/CLA.md)
+- [ ] I have read and agree to the [Contributor License Agreement](https://github.com/SpikingNeurons/toolcraft/blob/main/CLA.md)
-- [ ] I understand that by contributing to this project, I assign all rights to my contributions to SpikingNeurons
+- [ ] I understand that I assign all rights to my contributions to SpikingNeurons
-- [ ] I confirm that I have no claim to ownership of the contributions I am making

-**Note**: The CLA Assistant bot will automatically check if you have signed the CLA.
-If you haven't signed it yet, please comment on this PR with: `I have read the CLA Document and I hereby sign the CLA`
+> **Auto-Signing**: The CLA Assistant bot will guide you through signing.
+Simply comment: `I have read the CLA Document and I hereby sign the CLA`

-## Additional Information

-Add any other context about the pull request here.